The-Back-Room/The-Back-Room.github.io/Windhawk.md

     - [Acrylic UI](https://the-back-room.info/Windhawk/TaskbarStyler/AcrylicUI) - Acrylic UI for the Windows 11 Taskbar.
     - [DownAero Squared](https://the-back-room.info/Windhawk/TaskbarStyler/DownAeroSquared) - DownAero Squared for the Windows 11 Taskbar.

 - **Resource Redirect**: Redirect resources in Windows 11 to custom files.
-This can be used to change system icons, sounds, and other resources.
+This is primarily used for custom icon packs but can be used for other resources as well.
+Supports `.dll` and `.exe` file extensions.

     - **Unity Icons**: neiio's classic Unity icon packs ported to Windhawk.